 6 Times it’s OK to say “NO” to a Customer

 As a vendor selling at the Shipshewana Flea Market (or any flea market), you come into contact with a lot of people.
-On average the weekly attendance at the Shipshewana Flea market is anywhere from 10,000-15,000 people!
-That’s a lot of customers to accommodate, and the difficulty level of accommodating those customers increase as the customer volume increases.
+On average the weekly attendance at the Shipshewana Flea market is anywhere from 10,000-12,000 people!
+That’s a lot of customers to serve, and the difficulty level of accommodating those customers increase as the customer volume increases.

 I’m a big advocate for great customer service.
 Customers are the reason you’re in business in the first place, but bending over backwards and going the extreme mile isn’t always necessary (especially when it could potentially hurt your business).